GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 	  Usage: rspeclint [<namespace> <schema>]+ <document>

 	  Schema and document locations are either paths or URLs.
- (2) (optional) Test acceptance test with default AM to ensure everything works.
+ (2) (optional) Run acceptance test with default AM to ensure everything works.
      (a) Run all of the tests:
           $ am_api_v1_accept.py -a am-undertest
          Optional: To run individual tests:
           $ am_api_v1_accept.py -a am-undertest Test.test_GetVersion
      (b) The above tests should all pass.

- (3) Configure to test AM under test.
+ (3) Configure to point to AM under test.
      (a) Configure omni_config as necessary.
          * Edit 'aggregates' to point to the url of the AM under test.
          * Edit 'am-undertest' to point to the url of the AM under test.